brianjrosenthal/scoutroster/README.md

 Non-activated users
-A. Can be invited to events and can view events through event invitation links
+A. Can be invited to events and can view events through event invitation links (cryptographic fingerprint to verify event-id / uid combination)
 B. Can RSVP to events (which RSVP's as their user)
 C. Can volunteer at events.
 D. Can activate their account (by going through the forgot-password flow)
 E. Will in the future be able to see a calendar view of upcoming events through links generated for the user.

 Public users
-A. Can view public event links
+A. Can view public event links (cryptographic fingerprint to verify event-id)
 B. Can RSVP for events through public event links
 C. Cannot volunteer for roles at events